-Table 3.1 Student Performance Interpretatio ns --- ----
+Table 3.1 Student Performance Interpretations

-Likelihood of Meeting Later Math Goals Benchmark Status Benchmark Status Including Above Benchmark What It Means >99% At or Above Benchmark Above Benchmark overall likelihood For students with scores in this range, the odds of achieving subsequent math goals are very good.
+Likelihood of Meeting Later Math Goals Benchmark Status Benchmark Status Including Above Benchmark What It Means >99% At or Above Benchmark Above Benchmark For students with scores in this range, the odds of achieving subsequent math goals are very good.
 95% overall likelihood of achieving subsequent of achieving subsequent math goals: 90% to 99% These students likely need effective core instruction to meet subsequent math goals.
 Some students may benefit from instruction on more advanced skills.
-90% math goals: 80% to 90% At Benchmark For students with scores in this range, the odds are in favor 80% overall likelihood of achieving of achieving subsequent math goals.
+90% math goals: 80% to 90% At Benchmark For students with scores in this range, the odds are in favor 80% 00 /0 10 00 /0 overall likelihood of achieving of achieving subsequent math goals.
 The higher above the benchmark goal, the better the odds.
 70% subsequent math goals: 70% to 85% These students likely need effective core instruction to meet subsequent math goals.
 Some students may require monitoring and strategic support on specific component skills as needed.
-60% Below Below Benchmark For students with scores in this range, the overall odds of 55% Benchmark overall likelihood of achieving overall likelihood of achieving subsequent math goals: 40% to 60% of achieving subsequent math achieving subsequent math goals are approximately even, and hard to predict.
+60% Below Below Benchmark For students with scores in this range, the overall odds of 55% Benchmark overall likelihood of achieving overall likelihood of achieving subsequent math goals: 40% to 60% achieving subsequent math goals are approximately even, and hard to predict.
 Within this range, the closer students' scores are to the benchmark goal, the better the odds; the closer students' scores are to the cut point, the lower the odds.
-50% subsequent math goals: 40% to 60% 45% close to the benchmark goal, effective core instruction may be sufficient; students whose scores are close to the cut point may require more intensive support.
-40% Well Below Benchmark Well Below Benchmark For students with scores in this range, the overall odds of 30% overall overall likelihood achieving subsequent math goals are low.
+50% subsequent math goals: These students likely need core instruction coupled with strategic support, targeted to their individual needs, to meet 45% 40% to 60% subsequent math goals.
+For some students whose scores are close to the benchmark goal, effective core instruction may be sufficient; students whose scores are close to the cut point may require more intensive support.
+40% Well Below Well Below For students with scores in this range, the overall odds of 30% Benchmark overall Benchmark overall likelihood achieving subsequent math goals are low.
 These students likely need intensive support in addition 20% likelihood of achieving of achieving subsequent math to effective core instruction.
-These students may also need support on prerequisite skills (i.e., below grade level) 10% subsequent math goals: 10% to 20% goals: 10% to 20% depending upon the grade level and how far below the benchmark their skills are. <5%
+These students may also need support on prerequisite skills (i.e., below grade level) 10% subsequent math goals: 10% to 20% goals: 10% to 20% depending upon the grade level and how far below the benchmark their skills are. <5% 10 % 10 20%